rancher/elemental-toolkit/docs/content/en/docs/_index.md

 cOS allows to create meta-Linux derivatives which are configured throughout cloud-init configuration files and are immutable by default.

-cOS and derivatives shares a common feature set, can be upgraded in a **OTA-alike*** style, and upgrades are delivered with standard container registries.
+cOS and derivatives shares a common feature set, can be upgraded with a A/B mechanism, and upgrades are delivered with standard container registries.

 cOS comes also with vanilla images that can be used to boot directly container images built with the toolkit.

-{{% alert title="Note" %}}
-Note here we refer to "OTA-alike" merely as a method of distributing upgrades.
-It does not involve any specific setup (either wireless or cabled works) except an network connection to the registry where images are stored.
-Updates are delivered from one central location (the container registry) which hosts all images available for the clients to pull from.
-{{% /alert %}}

 ## Why cOS?